 In SD-WAN, the Data Plane forwarding and Control Plane are segregated to centralize the network’s intelligence.
 This architecture allows for centralized provisioning, monitoring, troubleshooting, better network automation, and operations simplification.

 SD-WAN is an enterprise-grade WAN architecture that enables digital transformation for enterprises.
-It helps to integrate all facets of secure networks such as routing, security, centralized policy, and orchestration into large scale networks.
+It helps to integrate all facets of secure networks, such as routing, security, centralized policy, and orchestration into large-scale networks.

 Previously, everything was managed from the data centres, which made all routing processes complex and time-consuming.
 Nowadays, the fundamental architectural model consists of a Central Controller and Edge devices distributed at branch offices and data centres.
-This architecture is likely to evolve into multi-controller models and open APIs for integrating the controller with higher-level orchestration systems.
+This architecture will likely evolve into multi-controller models and open APIs for integrating the controller with higher-level orchestration systems.

 Business-Centric Policies: Connecting and configuring networking devices has required a tremendous technical translation of business needs to underlying rules and protocols over the last three decades.
 This complexity has stimulated an entire ecosystem of deep but costly technical proficiency; SD-WAN creates a chasm between business need and deployment.